Associate Professor Nancy Locklin-Sofer, Chair, Core Curriculum

 General education is the centerpiece of any liberal arts degree; it provides curricular definition to the mission of a liberal arts college.
 The Maryville Curriculum follows directly and consciously from the College’s Statement of Purpose and Educational Goals.

-The Maryville Curriculum, often called the “core” curriculum, consists of sixty credit hours for the Bachelor of Arts degree and fifty-four credit hours for the Bachelor of Music degree.
+The Maryville Curriculum, often called the “core” curriculum, consists of 60 credit hours for the Bachelor of Arts degree and 54 credit hours for the Bachelor of Music degree.
 Some general education requirements are waived by virtue of the student’s major; others may be met by demonstration of competence.

 Distinctive features of the Maryville Curriculum are:

 - An integrated and sequenced set of first-year courses designed to assist in adjustment to college life, to attend to the developmental and learning issues unique to freshmen, and to develop the basic communication, quantitative, and critical thinking skills needed for success in college,

 - A range of coursework that provides grounding in the various modes of inquiry, service learning and in all aspects of the liberal arts,